bluez-rs/bluez-async/bluez-async/README.md

 terminology) interfaces exposed by BlueZ, focussing on the Generic Attribute Profile (GATT) of Bluetooth Low Energy (BLE).

-This crate is incomplete, experimental, and may not be supported.

 ## Usage

 ```rust